decentralized-identity/sidetree/docs/protocol.md

       3. Let the target fee F be the average of all the values contained in M.
       4. Let the per operation cost C be F divided by the baseline amount N.
    3. To test the batch for adherence to the Proof of Fee requirement, divide the number of operations in the batch by the fee paid in the host transaction, and ensure that the resulting per operation amount exceeds the required per operation cost C.

+### One Operation per DID per Batch
+  Only one operation per DID per batch is allowed, this prevents the operation chain of any DID from growing at an intractable rate.

+#### One-Time Password (OTP) for Operations
+  Upon DID creation, the create operation payload must include:
+  1. The hash of a _one-time password_ (OTP) for the next recovery operation.
+  1. The hash of a _one-time password_ (OTP) for the next update operation.

+  The DID owner must reproduce and present the correct OTP in the subsequent operation for the operation to be considered valid.
+In addition, each subsequent operation must also include the hash of the new OTP(s) for the next operation.
+This scheme enables efficient dismissal of counterfeit operations without needing to evaluate signatures.

+  See [Sidetree REST API](#sidetree-rest-api) section for the schema used to specify OTPs and OTP hashes in each operation.

 ## Sidetree Transaction Processing
 A Sidetree transaction represents a batch of operations to be processed by Sidetree nodes.
 Each transaction is assigned a monotonically increasing number (but need not be increasing by one), the _transaction number_ deterministically defines the order of transactions, and thus the order of operations.
 A _transaction number_ is assigned to all Sidetree transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
 An invalid transaction is simply discarded by Sidetree nodes.
 The following rules must be followed for determining the validity of a transaction: